0iexx/dotfile-sway/README.md

-My DotFiles for sway and some script tools !
+My DotFiles for Sway and some scripts tools !